PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-Dot-Referencing-With-Static-Integers.md

 ## Motivation

-As a PowerShell user, I value consistency and discoverability very highly, as they allow me to apply knowledge I have learned about PowerShell throughout My work with the language and make intelligent decisions that are based on My knowledge of the language with a high level of confidence.
-I also value the simplicity and elegance that can be achieved with code that doesn't require a lot of unnecessary syntax in order to make it work properly.
+As a PowerShell user, I can invoke members on every static numeric value the same way, with simplicity and elegance and without having to consider the type of numeric value, so that my user experience remains consistent and reliable by making sure that members on static numeric values are easily discoverable and accessible.

 ## Specification